Hadi Fayyadh: Loan to Azul Claro Numazu

 In December 2020, Hadi was sent on loan to J3 League side Azul Claro Numazu which was initially planned to end on 31 January 2022.
 He was injured during practice on 23 March 2021 and was diagnosed with anterior cruciate ligament on the right knee.
 On 23 July 2021, he returned to Azul Claro Numazu after undergoing medical treatment and rehabilitation with his original club, Fagiano Okayama.
 In December 2021, Azul Claro Numazu announced that Hadi's loan period will be extended until 1 January 2023.

-On 21 April 2022, Hadi Fayyadh made his debut with J3 League side Azul Claro Numazu in a 2-0 win over Vanraure Hachinohe in the J3 League.
+On 21 April 2022, Hadi Fayyadh made his debut with J3 League side Azul Claro Numazu in a 2–0 win over Vanraure Hachinohe in the J3 League.
 Hadi Fayyadh made his team debut after got subs in 84th minute replacing Ryo Watanabe.
 He also officially became the first Malaysian to play in an official J League match.

 Perak FC

 On 13 January 2023, Hadi Fayyadh return to Malaysia and joined the Malaysia Super League club, Perak FC for ahead of 2023 season.

+Hadi made his team debut for Perak FC when he selected on the first team against Kedah in a 1–4 loss.

+Perak FC II

+On 11 June 2023, Hadi Fayyadh made his league debut with Perak F.C.
+II that currently playing in Malaysia Reserve League MFL Cup against Kelantan U-23.

+On 22 June 2023 He made his first goal for the team in a match end which 1-2 lose against Selangor F.C.
+II.

+Loan to PDRM FC

+On 20 July 2023, Hadi Fayyadh joined PDRM on a 6 months loan from Perak FC.

+On 28 July 2023, Hadi made his team debut with PDRM against Kelantan United with the team draw 2-2.

+At the end of the 2023 Season, Hadi returned to Perak FC and was not registered for the 24/25 Super League season.